-- The practice's uptake for the cervical screening programme was 76%, which is comparable to the national average of 74%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses.
+- 77% of women aged 25 to 64 had a record of a cervical screening test documented in their record in the preceding five years compared to 82% nationally. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses.